ray-project/ray/doc/source/tune/tutorials/tune-stopping.rst

 For instance, one may want to set up the experiment to stop under the following circumstances:

 1. Set up an experiment to end after ``N`` epochs or when the reported evaluation score surpasses a particular threshold, whichever occurs first.
+2. Stop the experiment after ``T``` seconds.
-2. Terminate when trials encounter runtime errors.
+3. Terminate when trials encounter runtime errors.
-3. Stop underperforming trials early by utilizing Tune's early-stopping schedulers.
+4. Stop underperforming trials early by utilizing Tune's early-stopping schedulers.

 This user guide will illustrate how to achieve these types of stopping criteria in a Tune experiment.